• Social-ecological systems

-In addition to engagement with SRC research streams and themes, he is director of the Global Economic Dynamics and the Biosphere (GEDB) Academy Programme, the IPO of PECS, Future Earth, and principal investigator (with Gretchen Daily) of a Wallenberg Foundation Stanford exchange programme on natural capital, resilience and biosphere stewardship.
-He is involved in the GRAID programme, the Nereus Program, Predicting the Future Ocean, and in two Nordic Centre of Excellence (NorMer, GreenMar).
-Carl was also partner investigator in the ARC Centre of Excellence for Coral Reef Studies, JCU, Australia for about ten years.
+In addition to engagement with SRC research streams and themes, he is director of the Global Economic Dynamics and the Biosphere (GEDB) Academy Programme and principal investigator (with Gretchen Daily) of two Wallenberg Foundation Stanford collaboration programmes on ‘Natural capital, resilience and biosphere stewardship’ and ‘Fundamental research in biosphere-based sustainability science’.
+He is involved in the GRAID programme, the SeaBOS program, the Nereus Program, Predicting the Future Ocean, and recently in two Nordic Centre of Excellence (NorMer, GreenMar).
+Folke was also partner investigator in the ARC Centre of Excellence for Coral Reef Studies, JCU, Australia for about ten years.

 He has taken part in the development of the South American Institute for Resilience and Sustainability Studies (SARAS), Maldonado, Uruguay.
-Currently, Carl serves on a number of advisory boards, including the United Nations University’s Institute for the Advanced Study of Sustainability (Tokyo, Japan), and the Waterloo Institute for Complexity and Innovation, University of Waterloo (Canada).
+Currently, Folke serves on a number of scientific advisory boards, including the United Nations University’s Institute for the Advanced Study of Sustainability (Tokyo, Japan), University of Helsinki’s Institute of Sustainability Science, HELSUS (Finland), the Swedish Institute for Global Health Transformation(SIGHT) of the Royal Swedish Academy of Sciences, and the Waterloo Institute for Complexity and Innovation, University of Waterloo (Canada).
 Previous boards include: the National Center for Ecological Analysis and Synthesis (NCEAS), the International Human Dimensions Programme on Global Environmental Change (IHDP), the Stockholm Environment Institute, the STEPS Centre, and the ESRC Centre for Climate Change Economics and Policy.
 He has served on boards and committees of research councils, UN organisations, the Swedish Government and various organizations in Sweden and internationally.

-Carl is engaged with the Global Resilience Partnership (GRP) convened by the Rockefeller Foundation, USAID, and the Swedish development agency, Sida.
+Folke is engaged with the Global Resilience Partnership (GRP) of the Swedish development agency, Sida, USAID, DFID, Zurich Insurance Group as well as other members of GRP’s partnership council.
 The GRP is focused on experimenting with new approaches to development aid.
-He is co-organizer of the Keystone Actors dialogues for ocean stewardship with leading multinational seafood businesses and the SeaBos initiative, member of the independent tripartite High Level Group on Innovation Policy Management (HLG) advising the EU institutions, the Advisory Board of EAT (food, health, sustainability), Chair of the Scientific Committee of the Volvo Environment Prize and Scientific Committee of the Kenneth E. Boulding Memorial Award.
-He has given over 200 scientific presentations including keynotes and lectures worldwide, numerous public lectures and seminars for diverse audiences, and interviews in media.
+He is co-organizer of the Keystone Actors dialogues for ocean stewardship with leading multinational seafood businesses and the SeaBos initiative, member of the Advisory Board of EAT (food, health, sustainability), the Leadership Council of the Sustainable Development Solution Network (SDSN) Northern Europe, Chair of the Scientific Committee of the Volvo Environment Prize and Scientific Committee of the Kenneth E. Boulding Memorial Award.
+He has given well over 200 scientific presentations including keynotes and lectures worldwide, numerous public lectures and seminars for diverse audiences, and interviews in media.
 He has a long record of science, policy and practice collaboration, working with key actors from local landscapes in Sweden to international bodies and enterprises.

 He started an institute for science communication, Albaeco, in the late 1990s and is genuinely engaged in the arts-science interface.
 He has developed several exhibitions like “Changing Matters – The Resilience Art Exhibition” 2008, “Reflections – On People and the Biosphere”, with installations at the art venue Artipelag 2014 and the Raoul Wallenberg Square 2015, Stockholm, and co-developed the exhibition Patterns of the Biosphere 2015 at Svenskt Tenn, Stockholm.